What Is Sales Analysis And How To Carry It Out Efficiently?

 Metrics linked to customer acquisition and retention are very important to track if you want to build a long-term sustainable business.

 Evaluate fundamental metrics such as customer acquisition cost (CAC), customer lifetime value (CLV), churn rate, and repeat purchase behavior.
-These metrics gauge the efficiency of acquiring new customers and highlight the success of retaining existing ones.

 Recognizing the significance of customer loyalty and acquisition rates will help you optimize marketing and sales efforts for sustainable growth.